-Kelly qualifies in March and has a position back in ELHT rotating within Acute Medicine and Surgical Triage.
+Kelly qualified in March 2019 and has a position back in ELHT rotating within Acute Medicine and Surgical Triage.
 She is excited to help the role advance and determined to support its succession to becoming a widely known and accepted branch of medicine.

 In her spare time Kelly enjoys mountain biking and off road MX riding with her husband and teenage children offset with yoga and cats.

 Susan worked for many years as a podiatrist before joining the first cohort of Physician Associates to be trained at The University of Liverpool.
 She has been employed as a Graduate Physician Associate in Trauma and Orthopaedics at Arrowe Park Hospital for the past 12 months.

 Her role involves daily responsibility for patients on 2 trauma wards and 1 elective ward, first assisting in theatre at 2 hospitals in the Wirral, assessing patients in outpatients and fracture clinic, together with some on-call work in ED.
 She is on-call 1 in 4 weekends.
 Besides putting clinical skills acquired during training into regular practice, she has learnt to perform joint aspirations, apply backslabs, manipulate ankle, wrist and hip fractures and perform fascia iliaca compartment blocks.
 She has also passed a course in advanced life support.

 Additionally, she is involved in presenting critical analyses during Journal Club and teaching Physician Associate, Advanced Nurse Practitioner and Medical Students in all areas of practice.
 She founded a national virtual social media group, primarily to support Physician Associates during their first year of practice.
 She has recently commenced the 'On Becoming' course in leadership.